-8.3.4.6 Broadband Policy Project
+9.3.4.6 Broadband Policy Project

-This project running under the Department of ICT aims to formulate a Broadband policy that will enable more accessibility/penetration.
-The project started in 2014 and the second draft of the policy is now in place.
+This project. which is managed by the Department of ICT, aims to formulate a Broadband policy that will enable more accessibility/penetration.
+The project started in 2014 and the second draft of the policy was completed.